 To boost your feedback score, Emails can be an extremely useful tool.
 But an effective email sequence can be hard to master.
-Here are a few tricks of the trade.

 Ask any experienced Amazon seller and they will tell you that email marketing is a crucial tool to have in the tool belt.
 Email marketing helps sellers boost engagement with their customers and increases the chance of securing positive product reviews which will hopefully, in turn, lead to more sales.

 But here’s the thing, just sending out emails on their own will not work.
 You need to develop the right strategy.
 The right feedback request email can get you those valuable product reviews.